skip to content

 01:03:32 - Anthony Campolo

-So what I would recommend doing is I would recommend going into your netlify dashboard and then just like looking at the environment variables in there and making sure that's all good.
+So what I would recommend doing is going into your Netlify dashboard and looking at the environment variables in there and making sure that's all good.

 01:03:41 - Nick Taylor